odea-project/qAlgorithms/report/discussion_tests.md

 features correlated, which did not apply for negative measurements.
 For both, DQSC was roughly orthogonal to DQSF.
 When using only nine measurements from the same series, the relation and impact of the quality scores changed significantly.
+One GC-HRMS dataset was also processed, but not included in the test dataset due to being too different from the LC-HRMS data and distorting the PCA.

-For further confirmation, one PCA containing all 119 processed samples was performed.
+For further confirmation, one PCA containing all 129 processed samples was performed.
 In the combined view, the different counts correlate, while mean DQSB and DQSF roughly anticorrelate with the counts. the mean DQSC is orthogonal to both.
 Four separate groups can be observed for the pump error, all with large